To get us in the mood for

 Dennis Terdy of Illinois

-is circa 1953 with my mother and identical twin
+picture is circa 1953 with my mother and identical

-of children's college payments (4 kids, same wife, 3
+years of children's college payments (4 kids, same

-decades) and 3 daughters' weddings, I finally had
+wife, 3 decades) and 3 daughters' weddings, I finally

-"permission" from my business manager (wife) to buy a
+had "permission" from my business manager (wife) to

-car to rebuild.
-After keeping used cars running for
+buy a car to rebuild.
+After keeping used cars running

-teens and a growing family in a relatively affluent
+for teens and a growing family in a relatively

 |